Fourier analysis of many-body transition amplitudes and states: Many-particle transition amplitudes

-However, in the quantum evolution of identical particles, it might not be possible to unambiguously identify each particle in the output state with a particle in the input state.
-It is thus necessary to also consider the amplitudes of transitions to states where the particles are permuted.
-We therefore define the \textit{transition amplitude function}
+We now return to the problem of many-body interference in systems of identical particles, which we had introduced in Sec.~\ref{sec:MBItoFourier}.
+In Eq.~\eqref{firstdefa}, we had defined the \textit{transition amplitude function} $a$, which associates to each permutation $\sigma$ in the symmetric group $S_N$ the complex amplitude

-giving the transition amplitude between $\ket{\bm{i}}$ and $\hat{R}(\sigma)\ket{\bm{o}}$ for each permutation $\sigma\in S_N$.
-Note that we do not need to additionally consider permutations of the input state since permutation operators commute with the evolution operator $U^{\otimes N}$, so that
+Recall that the input state $\ket{\bm{i}}$ and the output state $\ket{\bm{o}}$ are tensor products of $N$ single-particle basis states from an $M$-dimensional Hilbert space $\mathcal{H}$ [see Eq.~\eqref{basisvec}].
+The unitary operator $\hat{R}(\sigma)$ reorders the $N$-fold tensor product according to the permutation $\sigma$ [see Eq.~\eqref{eq:reprSN}].
+The $N$ particles are subjected to a non-interacting unitary evolution $\mathcal{U}=U^{\otimes N}$, with $U\in U(M)$ [see Eq.~\eqref{reprU}].

-At this point, we should note that most of the results of this work \textit{do not} rely on the dynamics being non-interacting, i.e. on the factorization of the $N$-particle evolution operator $\mathcal{U}=U^{\otimes N}$.
+At this point, let us note that most of the results of this work \textit{do not} rely on the dynamics being non-interacting, i.e., on the above factorization of the $N$-particle evolution operator $\mathcal{U}$.
 Indeed, the only requirement to apply our formalism is the commutation of $\mathcal{U}$ with all permutations $\hat{R}(\sigma)$.
-In other words, the evolution should not distinguish between the particles, but it can have them interact.
+In other words, the evolution must not distinguish between the particles, but it can have them interact.
 Keeping this in mind, we nevertheless proceed with a non-interacting evolution to better connect to the existing literature in the field of photonic interference.

-The function $a$ and its Fourier transform $\hat{a}$ over $S_N$ will be the main objects of this work.
-While both contain the same information, the latter has the double advantage that the symmetric group acts upon it in a transparent way [Eq.~\eqref{actSn}] and that it allows for an analysis in terms of the irreps of $S_N$.
-For example, consider two arbitrary superpositions of states with the same occupations (i.e. number of particles per mode) as $\ket{\bm{i}}$ and $\ket{\bm{o}}$:
+The function $a$ and its Fourier transform over the symmetric group will be the main objects of this work.
+While both contain the same information, the latter has the double advantage that the symmetric group acts upon it in a transparent way [as expressed by Eq.~\eqref{actSn}] and that it allows for an analysis in terms of the irreps of $S_N$.
+To illustrate these points, we go back to our calculation at the end of Sec.~\ref{sec:MBItoFourier}.
+In Eq.~\eqref{transampcd}, we had considered the transition amplitude between two symmetrized states